ryman1/keeweb-wiki/Plugins.md

 ## Guidelines

-❗️ plugin must revert all changes in uninstall function (in css and locales it's done automatically)
+❗️ js plugin must revert all changes in uninstall function
 ❗️ DO NOT obfuscate, uglify, etc... plugin code: it must be easy to read and review
 ❗️ initialization should not take long, it's better to lazy-load stuff